utshomax/postman-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 You can configure Microsoft Power Automate with Postman to monitor run results, view team and collection-specific activity feeds, back up your Postman Collections, and use a Microsoft Power Automate Webhook URL.

-To configure a Microsoft Power Automate integration, you will need to first create a Microsoft Power Automate webhook URL.

 > **You can view your configured integrations on the [Browse Integrations](https://go.postman.co/integrations/browse) page.** You can also view integrations that have been configured for a monitor or collection by opening the monitor or collection and selecting the information icon <img alt="Information icon" src="https://assets.postman.com/postman-docs/icon-information-v9-5.jpg#icon" width="16px"> in the right sidebar.
 Learn more about [viewing or editing integrations](/docs/integrations/intro-integrations/#viewing-or-editing-integrations).

 ## Contents